-Timothy Long is a pianist, conductor, and composer who is Artistic and Music Director of Opera at the Eastman School of Music.
-He is a Muscogee Nation citizen from the Thlopthlocco Tribal Town and is Choctaw on his mother’s side.
+Timothy Long is a pianist, conductor, and composer who is Artistic and Music Director of Opera at the Eastman School of Music, and an assistant conductor at the Metropolitan Opera.
+He is a Muscogee Nation citizen from the Thlopthlocco Tribal Town and is Choctaw on his maternal side.

 At the age of 16, Tim made his piano concerto debut with the Oklahoma Symphony Orchestra, and has since performed as a soloist with the Chamber Orchestra of Philadelphia, the Lawton (OK) Philharmonic, the Beethoven Society Orchestra of Washington DC, the Sociedad Filarmonica de Conciertos of Mexico City, the Oklahoma Summer Arts Institute Orchestra, the Eastman School Symphony Orchestra, and the Eastman Philharmonia.